Azure/azure-functions-dotnet-worker/README.md

 # Azure Functions .NET Worker

 Welcome to the Azure Functions .NET Worker Repository.
-The .NET Worker provides .NET 5 support in Azure Functions, introducing an **Isolated Model**, running as an out-of-process language worker that is separate from the Azure Functions runtime.
-This allows you to have full control over your application's dependencies as well as other new features like a middleware pipeline.
+Introduced in 2020, Azure Functions' **Isolated Worker Model** moves function execution into a separate language worker process.
+Isolating function execution from the Azure Functions runtime allows you to have full control over your application's dependencies and easily incorporate advanced .NET features such as middleware and dependency injection.

-A .NET Isolated function app works differently than a .NET Core 3.1 function app.
+A .NET Isolated worker process function works differently from a .NET in-process function.
 For .NET Isolated, you build an executable that imports the .NET Isolated language worker as a NuGet package.
 Your app includes a [`Program.cs`](samples/FunctionApp/Program.cs) that starts the worker.

 ## Binding Model

-.NET Isolated introduces a new binding model, slightly different from the binding model exposed in .NET Core 3 Azure Functions.
+.NET Isolated introduces a new binding model, slightly different from the binding model exposed in .NET in-process Azure Functions.
 More information can be [found here](https://github.com/Azure/azure-functions-dotnet-worker/wiki/.NET-Worker-bindings).
 Please review our samples for usage information.

 ## Middleware